 The main questions the researchers wanted to answer in this study were:

-- Did the participants' "off" time change after getting rotigotine? - What medical problems did the participants have during the study?
+- Did rotigotine reduce the participants' motor symptoms and help with their ability to do daily activities? - What medical problems did the participants have during the study?

 Who participated in the study?